acikgozb/tcp-ip-journey/1-ping/README.md

 ## Step 2: DNS Is Only For Humans

-Lets check our ping to `google.com` again.
+Let's check our ping to `google.com` again.
 Throughout the analysis, I will frequently refer to it:

 ```bash
 ping -c1 google.com